CivicCause

 Santa Clara Valley Transportation Authority (VTA) Board of Directors

-3: Action on the Revised El Camino Real Specific Plan, General Plan Amendment for the creation of five new General Plan land use designations, creation of the El Camino Real Zoning Districts, and an Environmental Impact Report and Mitigation
+6.: Action on the Revised El Camino Real Specific Plan, General Plan Amendment for the Creation of Five New General Plan Land Use Designations, Waive the First Reading and Introduce an Ordinance for the Creation of the El Camino Real Zoning Districts, and Certify and Adopt an Environmental Impact Report and Mitigation Monitoring and Reporting Program

 View older agenda items (2)